The beginner’s guide to sales forecasting

 - Standardize sales forecasting and pipeline management.
 Provide a single line of sight across the entire organization so everyone has a view into revenue projections, sales projections, and operational insight.

 - Create accurate and trusted sales forecasts.
 Enable functional leaders to make better and more informed decisions by providing accurate and trusted sales forecasting to all business units, including sales, finance, operations, HR, and marketing.

 - Access data-driven sales benchmarking and trend analysis.
 Enable sales leaders to use historical and current sales performance as a benchmark to predict future sales results.
 Make changes to functional plans and implement these changes across all other business models.

-By adopting a Connected Planning approach, bringing together people, data, and processes from across the enterprise, companies can produce an accurate sales forecast that connects teams throughout the company, keeping everyone better prepared for the future.
+By adopting a Connected Planning approach, bringing together people, data, and processes from across the enterprise, companies can produce an accurate sales forecast that connects teams throughout the company.

 Looking for more sales forecasting guidance.
 Check out these insightful resources: